RyelBanfield/weather-app/README.md

 A weather app.

-This web app was built using JavaScript and allow users get data in a simple weather app.
+This web app was built using JavaScript and allow users to get simple data.

 ![screenshot](./Screenshot.png)